Asvoria/trust_Kiosk_Rpi_loop/README.md

 For the original repository:
 https://github.com/ncase/trust

-Because the link to the author credits was removed, it is replace with a QR code to enable people gain access to the author.
+Because the link to the author credits was removed, it is replace with a QR code to enable people gain access to the author, and link materials.

 #	PLAY IT HERE: [http://ncase.me/trust/](http://ncase.me/trust/)